ngreatens/rlb_light/01_cleaned_reads.md

 ## 02052024

 All rnaseq reads cleaned using fastp with default settings and adapter detection enabled for paired end reads.
 Assessed with fastqc and summarized with multiqc.
-Outpput in repository.
+Output in repository. \n
 Usage:
 ```
 ../rlb_light/scripts/fastp_paired.sh AHTK_dark_R1.fastq AHTK_dark_R2.fastq AHTK_dark